enovella/enovella.github.io/_posts/2017-04-30-android-owasp-crackmes-level-3.md

 **Possibles solutions:**

 This challenge could be solved in many ways.
-First of all we need to know what the application does.
-This performs a verification of the user input by verifying it against an XOR operation between a Java and native secret hidden within the application.
+First of all we need to know what the application does underneath.
+This performs a verification of the user input against a secret hidden within the application.
+Basically, by verifying the user input against a Java and native secret xored with each other.
 The verification is done at the native level after sending the Java secret data through the JNI bridge to the native library.
-Basically, the verification is a simple `strncmp` with the user input and the `xor` operation of the secrets.
+Actually, the verification is a simple `strncmp` with the user input and the `xor` operation of the secrets.
 The pseudo-code of the verification is as follows: (names are given by me)
 ```c
 strncmp_with_xor(user_input_native, native_secret, java_xorkey) == 24;
 ```